top of page

 7:00 a.m.: Change clothes.

-7:05 a.m.: Study, get ahead on homework, do extra credit before school starts.
+7:05 a.m.: Study, get a jump-start on homework, do extra credit before school starts.

 Why?